austriapro/ebinterface-standards/README.md

  * *ebinterface-core.* This module contains the validation logic for ebInterface instances, the logic for applying stylesheets to ebInterface instances, as well as the Web Service client for the RTR Web Service
  * *ebinterface-web.* This module contains a Web frontend for the *ebinterface-core* module.

+##Code style

+For this project the Google code style is used.
+Please [download the code style file](https://code.google.com/p/google-styleguide/source/browse/trunk/intellij-java-google-style.xml) and set it in your IDE, before you commit to the repository.

 ##Prerequisites